harvester/docs/docs/networking/harvester-network.md

 You can enable VLAN network via **Settings > vlan**.
 Select `enabled` and you will be able to select one network interface from the nodes as the default VLAN NIC config.

-For better network performances and isolation, we recommend to choosing a separate network interface for the VLAN other than the one used for the management network (i.e., `harvester-mgmt`).
+For better network performances and isolation, we recommend to choose different network interfaces for the VLAN and the one used for the management network (i.e., `harvester-mgmt`).

 ![](assets/enable-vlan.png)